ctfpilot/challenge-ci/README.md

 > This repository uses the [CTF Pilot's Challenge Toolkit](https://github.com/ctfpilot/challenge-toolkit) for challenge management and template rendering.
 > Please see its documentation for detailed information about challenge structure and schema.

-This CI system serves as the backbone for managing challenges in CTF Pilot ecosystem.
+This CI system serves as the backbone for managing challenges in the CTF Pilot ecosystem.
 It provides automated workflows that:

 - **Create new challenges** with standardized structure and metadata
 - **Configure challenges** by building Docker images and rendering Kubernetes deployment files